 At this point in ‘Goblin Market,‘ it would seem that Laura has lost all sense of control.
 The second line in this quote gives the reader a timely reminder that we aren’t really assured about the legitimacy of this fruit.
 We don’t know if it is “kosher” for want of a better phrase.

 This section focuses on her finishing the fruit.
 I think the image of her discarding the bits that she didn’t want.
 The rinds etc. create an image of someone who is careless.
 I think that it represents her as carefree but also a little bit slapdash!
 And then when she is finished she picks up one of the discarded stones from the fruit.
 Why is this?
 It is another one of the questions the poem asks of the reader where there is no obvious answer!

 And knew not was it night or day

 As she turn’d home alone.

 The last two lines of this stanza reveal a worrying turn.
-Laura comes cross as disorientated in this section as if the fruit that she has been devouring has affected her.
-It is here, perhaps more so then at any other point in the ‘Goblin Market’ that we can start to see why peoples theorize that the poem is actually about the dangers of substance abuse.
+Laura comes across as disorientated in this section as if the fruit that she has been devouring has affected her.
+It is here, perhaps more so than at any other point in the ‘Goblin Market’ that we can start to see why peoples theorize that the poem is actually about the dangers of substance abuse.
 Could ingesting the “fruit” be responsible for her appearing to be “out of it” that seems very likely.
-It is at this point that Laura’s interactions with the goblins subsides, Or at least for now it does.
+It is at this point that Laura’s interactions with the goblins subside, Or at least for now, it does.

 Lizzie met her at the gate